paul-hammant/tbd/content/alternative-branching-models/index.md

 #### Merges

-After the release the code will be merged back en-masse to the mainline.
+After the release the code will be merged back en masse to the mainline.
 Those merges may be hard and lengthy.
 It could be that the team **took merges from** mainline part way through the project.
 It could also be that the team **pushed merges to** mainline part way through the project.